 Mr. Hobson's works are published by Equinox Music and Mobart Music Publications.
 Equinox Music is serving as both publisher and recording company for Mr. Hobson's compositions recorded on his CDs 0101, 0102, and 0104.
 Conceived in the early 1990s, this recording project has taken Mr. Hobson to Budapest, Warsaw, New York City, Vienna, Cracow, San Francisco and also Bratislava, where his Three for Two Trumpets and Orchestra and Concerto for Orchestra were recorded for Vienna Modern Masters CDs 3017 and 3024 respectively.
 Mr. Hobson has held teaching fellowships at Columbia University and the University of Michigan.

-Selections from the recordings of Mr. Hobson's music have been broadcast on several stations in the United States and Europe.
+Selections from the recordings of Mr. Hobson's music have been broadcast on several stations in the United States and Europe, and he has been the featured composer in contemporary music broadcasts from WMHT in Albany, NY and from the Concert Zender in the Netherlands (on radio and cybercast on the Internet to a world wide audience).
 All of Mr. Hobson’s recordings are being streamed from numerous streaming services including iTunes, Amazon mp3, and Spotify.

 Equinox Music’s YouTube Channel presents several videos of Hobson’s works.